oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 2. Create the __secret oci-privatekey__

     This secret is used to authorize the operator with API signing key pair.
 To create this secret, run the following, which will use the private key file you uploaded earlier in __Lab 1__ and moved inside the `cbworkshop` directory.
+This secret is referenced in the above example YAML file under `spec.ociConfig.secretName`.

     ```bash
         <copy>